naapurinpojat/geofencer/README.md

 # snowdog
 Your very own GPS datalogger companion using Exertus ECM2040 as a platform.
+This is also applicable to any other device where there are NMEA data coming in from serial device.

 Data is transported for further realtime analysis, geofences and notifications for the people who are intrested.
 Maybe automatic instagram posting or something.